Mafia (The Office): Synopsis

 Discontent at seeing Michael with his spirit broken and facing financial ruin, Dwight and Andy resolve that they have to get him to stand up to Grotti.
 They tell Michael that Grotti was just pretending to be part of the Mafia to con Michael into a deal.
 Enraged, Michael calls Grotti, chews him out for his "threats", and tells him to cancel the deal.
 After he hangs up, Dwight and Andy admit their deception and congratulate Michael on standing up to the Mafia.
 Michael is too elated by his accomplishment to be mad at Dwight and Andy for lying to him, and eagerly recounts his conversation with Grotti to the rest of the office.

-Kevin Malone (Brian Baumgartner) uses Jim's office to pass gas in and eventually sets up a temporary workspace in there.
+Kevin Malone uses Jim's office to pass gas in and eventually sets up a temporary workspace in there.
 Jim's credit card company calls his office phone inquiring about some unusual charges and Kevin, worried someone might have stolen Jim's card, uses one of Jim's pay stubs to give them his address and social security number.
 They say that there have been charges that occurred in Puerto Rico and that they will cancel his card.
 Kevin realizes his mistake and tries to stop them, but to no avail, and Oscar tells Kevin he just committed identity fraud.
 At the end of the episode, Kevin calls Pam to confirm that they do not suspect that he is behind Jim's credit card being cancelled; after Pam angrily cuts off the call, Kevin cheerfully notes "they have no idea what happened".